-The Company has established a rolling share option plan (the "Plan"), in which the maximum number of common shares which can be reserved for issuance under the Plan is 10% of the issued and outstanding shares of the Company.
+The Company has established a rolling share option plan (the "Plan") in which the maximum number of common shares which can be reserved for issuance under the Plan is 10% of the issued and outstanding shares of the Company.
 The minimum exercise price of the options is set at the Company's closing share price on the day before the grant date, less allowable discounts.
 Options granted may be subject to vesting provisions as determined by the Board of Directors and have a maximum term of five years.

-During fiscal 2016 the Company granted share options to purchase 1,180,000 (2015-5,470,000) common shares and recorded compensation expense of 63,229 (2015-8466,678).
-In addition the Company also recorded share-based compensation of 30,065 (2015-860,336) on the vesting of share options which were previously granted.
+During fiscal 2018 the Company recorded share-based compensation expense of \$682,920 (2017 - \$1,202,650) on the granting of options to purchase 7,244,000 (2017 - 6,293,750) common shares of the Company.
+In addition the Company recorded share-based compensation of \$140,389 (2017 - \$61,066) on the vesting of share options which were previously granted.